Corporate profits and U.S. economy chug along, defying recession fears

 Still, the resilience of the American job market, with unemployment near a 50-year low, is providing a strong foundation for continued growth in consumer spending, the engine that accounts for two-thirds of U.S. economic activity.

-“If you want to look at the consumer,” said Rose, the UBS economist, “the most important fundamental is the labor market, which is very strong.”
+“If you want to look at the consumer,” said Rose, the UBS economist, “the most important fundamental is the labour market, which is very strong.”

 Reporting by Trevor Hunnicutt; Editing by Dan Burns and Susan Thomas